ronin-rb/ronin-rb.github.io/index.md

 # Ronin

-Ronin is a [Ruby] platform for vulnerability research and [exploit development].
+Ronin is a [Ruby] toolkit for security research and development.
 Ronin allows for the rapid development and distribution of code, [Exploits][example-exploit], [Payloads][example-payload], [Scanners][example-scanner], etc, via [Repositories].